-With cold, snowy weather fast approaching it is essential for dog owners new and old to make sure they do everything they can to ensure their dogs remain safe, happy and healthy.
+With cold, snowy weather fast approaching, it is essential for dog owners, new and old, to do everything they can to ensure their dogs remain safe, happy, and healthy.
 To do that, pay particular attention to dog winter coat maintenance by making sure you keep your dog’s coat healthy and the right length.

 It’s not complicated.
 Follow these simple tips and techniques to keep your dog’s coat beautiful and healthy no matter how cold it gets out.

 If you have a short-coated dog, then things are pretty straightforward.